-Familial risk factors highlight, among others, maternal modeling about weight, shape and eating.
+Familial risk factors include, among others, maternal modeling about weight, body shape and eating behaviors.
 Mothers are important role models for their children’s eating behaviors (Palfreyman, Haycraft, & Meyer, 2015).
-During adolescence, the parent-child relationship is the primary source of influence in development, and plays an important role in shaping children’s attitudes and values about body image (Jones, 2011).
+During adolescence, the parent-child relationship is the primary source of influence in development, and it plays an important role in shaping children’s attitudes and values about body image (Jones, 2011).
 By establishing lifestyle patterns of diet, exercise, and evaluation of others, parents express their expectations and beliefs about physical appearance and eating behavior to their children from a young age (Salvy, Elmo, Nitecki, Kluczynski, & Roemmich, 2011).
 Mothers are often regarded as the most obvious role models of eating and weight issues for their developing daughters (Cooper & Stein, 2013).
 High levels of dietary restraint, dietary disinhibition and increased dieting behaviors displayed by mothers, have been related to increased risks of their children developing poor body image and maladaptive eating patterns such as dieting and bulimic type behavior (Fisher & Birch, 1995; Hart, Cornell, Damiano, & Paxton, 2015).

-One of the main recommendations made by experts in the field of eating disorder prevention is to involve girls’ environment, not only the girls themselves in prevention programs (Hart et al., 2015) .
-This include their families, especially mothers, in order to achieve long-term behavioral changes (Stice & Shaw, 2007).
-However, to the best of knowledge, few prevention programs, essentially involved mothers in prevention program.
+One of the main recommendations made by experts in the field of eating disorder prevention is to involve girls’ environments in prevention programs (Hart et al., 2015) .
+The environment includes their families, especially mothers, and their involvement supports the goal of achieving long-term behavioral changes (Stice & Shaw, 2007).
+However, to the best of our knowledge, few prevention programs exist that have involved mothers in the design and implementation of prevention programs.

-The innovative aim of this study was the evaluation of a parallel face to face intervention program for the prevention of eating disorders for girls and their mothers.
-It compared 12 years old girls who participated in an eating disorders prevention program parallel to their mothers, girls who participated in the same program without their mothers, and girls who did not participate in the program.
-The program that the girls took part was “Full of ourselves”, an eating disorder prevention program, based on advancing girl power and self-esteem (Sjostrom & Steiner-Adair, 2005).
-Eating disorder prevention programs based on strengthening self-esteem were found to be effective at reducing disordered eating among adolescence girls (Levine & Smolak, 2018).
-The girls’ mothers, participated, separately from their daughters’, in group meetings, dealing with maternal modeling regarding weight, shape and eating, and its impact on their daughters.
+The aim of this study was to evaluate a parallel face-to-face intervention program including girls and their mothers for the prevention of eating disorders among the daughters.
+It compared outcomes across 12-year-old girls who participated in an eating disorders prevention program in parallel to their mothers, girls who participated in the same program without their mothers, and girls who did not participate in the program at all.
+The program that the girls took part in was an eating disorder prevention program called “Full of ourselves,” and it was based on promoting girl power and self-esteem (Sjostrom & Steiner-Adair, 2005).
+Eating disorder prevention programs based on strengthening self-esteem have been found to be effective at reducing disordered eating among adolescent girls (Levine & Smolak, 2018).
+In one of the intervention groups, the girls’ mothers also participated in the program, but separately from their daughters.
+The mothers’ part of the program consisted of group meetings, which dealt with maternal modeling on topics related to weight, body shape and eating patterns, as well as its impact on their daughters.

-The general research hypothesis was that there would be significantly less dieting behaviors in girls who participated in parallel interventions with their mothers as compared to girls who participated in the program without their mothers, and to girls who were not exposed to an intervention program.
-Figure 1 presents research model.
+The overall research hypothesis was that there would be significantly fewer dieting behaviors among girls who participated in parallel interventions with their mothers as compared to girls who participated in the program without their mothers, and girls who were not exposed to the intervention program.
+Figure 1 presents the research model.

-Insert figure 1 around hereHence, research hypothesis were drawn:
+[Insert figure 1 around here]

+The specific research hypotheses were:

-H1: Maternal modeling for thinness would be linked with lower self-esteem and more dietary behaviors.
+H1: Maternal modeling of thinness would be linked with lower self-esteem and more dieting behaviors.

-H2: Higher self-esteem would be associated with fewer dietary behaviors.
+H2: Higher self-esteem would be associated with fewer dieting behaviors.

-H3: Intervention with mothers would promote a greater increase in self-esteem over time (baseline, 6 months, 18 months) and greater decrease in the number of dietary behaviors as compared with the intervention without mothers and the control group.
+H3: The intervention program that included the mothers would promote a greater increase in self-esteem over time (baseline, 6 months, 18 months) and a greater decrease in the number of dieting behaviors as compared with the intervention program without the mothers component and the control group.